input-output-hk/partner-chains-smart-contracts/offchain/README.md

 # Off-chain Operations

+This document describes usage of the partner chains CLI.
+This command line tool provides a set of commands (also known as "endpoints"), that are used to manage the Cardano components of a partner chain by submitting transactions to the Cardano network.

+**NOTE:** terms _partner chain_ and _sidechain_ are used interchangeably in this document.

 ## 1. Development

-If you want to develop for this submodule, please before setting up an environment consult the notes on [CONTRIBUTING.md](./CONTRIBUTING.md) first.
+If you want to develop for this submodule, please consult the notes in [CONTRIBUTING.md](./CONTRIBUTING.md) before setting up your environment.

 ## 2. Environment setup